-The minor in chemistry is awarded to a student who has successfully completeed a sequence of five courses (with laboratories) in chemistry.
+The minor in chemistry is awarded to a student who has successfully completed a sequence of either five courses and five labs OR six courses and four labs in chemistry.
 No chemistry course numbered lower than CHE 111 may be used to fulfill the requirements for a chemistry minor.
-The specific sequence of courses is determined by the student during consultation with their chemistry faculty adviser.
+The specific sequence of courses is determined by the student during consultation with their chemistry faculty advisor.